Fegelein21/sublime-erabasic/README.md

 ## Ctags Expansion

-**Before using it, please ensure your Sublime is in the Project-Environment, and subscribe 'CTags' Package in Sublime**
+**Before using it, please ensure your Sublime is in the Project-Environment, and subscribe `CTags` Package in Sublime**

 ![ctags](https://z3.ax1x.com/2021/11/23/opIb8O.gif)